Billets, slabs and beam blanks

 Gaining space cuts costs

-The magnets used in warehouses for beams are particularly slim, allowing to operate even in the narrow gaps between stacked material.
+The magnets used in warehouses for beams need to be particularly slim, allowing to operate even in the narrow gaps between stacked material.
 Distances between material stacks or even aisles are no more required.

 When using magnet systems, wooden spacers are also history.
 Given a firm foundation, larger beams can be stacked on top of each other without any uprights or structural elements.